 The family will be required to certify that the medical expenses are not paid or reimbursed to the family from any source.
 If expenses are verified through a third party, the third party must certify that the expenses are not paid or reimbursed from any other source.

 Expenses Incurred in Past Years

-When anticipated costs are related to on-going payment of medical bills incurred in past years, the amounts paid in the past, and
+When anticipated costs are related to on-going payment of medical bills incurred in past years, the

 PHA will verify: